OpenDGPS/simulacore/README.md

 ```
 simulacore_gpu<<<blocksPerGrid, threadsPerBlock>>>(d_arch, d_binary, d_result);
 ```
-If it's successfully execution the result will be transfered back to the host memory and the result will be printed to confirm the correct result.
+If it's executed successfully the result will be transfered back to the host memory and the result will be printed out to confirm the correct result.
 Correct lines should look like this:

 ```
 result for GPU core #97 (MachO format):	2a